Portsmouth, Virginia: American Revolution and early United States

+American Civil War and postbellum

 During the American Civil War, in 1861, Virginia joined the Confederate States of America.
 Fearing that the Confederacy would take control of the shipyard at Portsmouth, the shipyard commander ordered the burning of the shipyard.
-The Confederate forces did in fact take over the shipyard, and did so without armed conflict through an elaborate ruse orchestrated by civilian railroad builder William Mahone (soon to become a famous Confederate officer).
+The Confederate forces did in fact take over the shipyard and did so without armed conflict through an elaborate ruse orchestrated by civilian railroad builder William Mahone (soon to become a famous Confederate officer).
 The Union forces withdrew to Fort Monroe across Hampton Roads, which was the only land in the area which remained under Union control.

 In early 1862, the Confederate ironclad warship CSS Virginia was rebuilt using the burned-out hulk of USS Merrimack.
 Virginia engaged the Union ironclad USS Monitor in the famous Battle of Hampton Roads during the Union blockade of Hampton Roads.
 The Confederates burned the shipyard again when they left in May 1862.

 Following the recapture of Norfolk and Portsmouth by the Union forces, the name of the shipyard was changed to Norfolk Naval Shipyard.
 The name of the shipyard was derived from its location in Norfolk County.
 The Norfolk Naval Shipyard today is located entirely within the city limits of Portsmouth, Virginia.
 The Norfolk Naval Shipyard name has been retained to minimize any confusion with the Portsmouth Naval Shipyard, which itself is actually located in Kittery, Maine, across the Piscataqua River from Portsmouth, New Hampshire.

+By 1870, the population of the city was 10,590.

+In 1894, the city annexed portions of Norfolk County North of the city.